gbhug5a/My_CBM_stuff/Plus4_IRQ_ACIA_error/Readme.txt

 The alternate code is 120 bytes long.
 After installing the new code, the BASIC program does not need to be retained in memory.

+In addition to fixing the bug, the replacement code also eliminates all the xon/xoff software flow control processing in the rom code.
+That only takes up time, and would never be used in practice because the values used for xon and xoff ($11 and $13) would become illegal data bytes, which would make file transfers impossible.

 Included here are:

 1.  plus4irq.prg